daffodilistic/nus-SWE5007/README.md

 application to Google App Engine.
 The workflow is triggered on every tag pushed to the repository.

 See the workflow YAML files defined in the `.github/workflows` folder for details.

 The following Github Secrets are required:
 - `POSTGRES_USERNAME`: The username for the Postgres database
 - `POSTGRES_PASSWORD`: The password for the Postgres database

+## Google App Engine setup
+1. App Engine Admin API needs to be enabled in the Google Cloud Console, under the menu option "APIs and services".
+1. Ensure that the correct default service account used for App Engine is set in App Engine -> Settings.